Why didn’t my recipe turn out?

 Who takes your photos?

-I take all of the photos for A Teaspoon of Happiness, especially the food photography, unless otherwise noted.
-There’s a chance that if I’m in the photo, someone else – probably my husband – took the photo.
+I take all of the photos for Simply Whisked, especially the food photography, unless otherwise noted.
+There’s a chance that if I’m in the photo, someone else – either my husband or another photographer – took the photo.

 Any photos from another blog or website – mostly in recipe round-up posts – have been fully credited to their original source and should be pinned accordingly.